Swistusmen/Ferryman/Readme.md

 <h1>Ferryman app</h1>

 Application created to solve logistic problem which is: Middleman (wrongly translated by me as ferryman).
 Problem is to find maximum profit for broker/middleman.
+Variables are:
-Variables are: Cost of transport on a road, cost of buing, cost of selling, demand and supply.
+-Cost of transport on a road
-We get: maximum profit and how our roads should look like to achive maximum profit
+-cost of buing
+-cost of selling
+-demand
+-supply

+We get:
+-maximum profit
+-merch on every road to get maximum profit

 <h3>Stack:</h3>